 - a.
-In the Instrument column of Track 2 / Voice 2, click on Grand Piano and scroll down to select Harpsichord.
+In the Instrument column of Track 2 / Voice 2 (red track), change the instrument to Timpani.
 Press the spacebar or Play button.
-The secondary voice of the left hand will have a different sound than the other voices. - b.
+You will hear that the secondary voice of the left hand will be different from the others. - b.
 Move volume slider left or right to increase or decrease volume on one or more parts.
 Close Playback Console.